Martin-Seysen/mmgroup/docs/source/api.rst

-Function operating on elements of the Monster group
+Function dealing with elements of the Monster group
 ----------------------------------------------------

 .. autofunction:: mmgroup.MM_from_int